Axiomata

 Calling

-You spent years holding tools that were not yours.
-The chisel bit crooked and the pen never settled, no matter how you turned your wrist.
-Each fit well enough to deceive for a season – long enough to build calluses in places your hand wasn't shaped to harden.
-Pain became landscape.
-A pull you learnt to call fatigue, a numbness you stopped noticing.
-The body swallowed your lie – said comfortable when it meant familiar.
+You spent years gripping tools made for other hands.
+The chisel fought the grain; the pen refused to settle, no matter how you angled your wrist.
+Each fit just well enough to pass for yours – long enough to build calluses where your skin was never meant to harden.
+Pain became your posture – a discord you called fatigue.
+The body learnt the lie, whispering ease when it meant habit.
 One day, your hand closes around something new.
-Your fingers find grooves you didn't know you were searching for.
-Your wrist settles.
-The angle feels like rest and the tension releases.
-Then, from somewhere behind your ribs, a sound.
-As if your whole body were a string struck to its own note.
+Your fingers find grooves you didn't know were missing, and your wrist settles.
+The angle is rest.
+And then, behind your ribs – a resonance.
+As if your body were a taut string, and this the tuning.

 The Shadow

-The Astute hears the note, and his chest answers before he does.
-The fear of error sounds like wisdom: that every path chosen is every other path now dead.
-So he does not answer the note.
-He acquires it.
-Places the tool on a shelf.
-Pristine.
-Promising himself certainty that never comes.
-Other tools arrive.
-Each with its own sound, its own promise, and the same cold interruption.
+The Seeker hears the note, and his chest answers before he does.
+His hand rises once.
+It returns.
+The fear of error masquerades as wisdom – believing every path chosen murders every path untaken.
+He does not answer the note; he hoards it.
+He places the tool on a shelf, pristine, and promises to return.
+Other tools arrive, each with its own sound, its own promise – and the same cold refusal.
 He acquires them too.
 The shelf becomes a wall.
 The wall becomes an altar.
+He can speak for hours about instruments he has never touched.
 In the first year he says: I will return when I know.
-In the fifth, I am devoted to the knowing itself.
-Near the end: the threshold is holier than the temple.
-He dies in that shrine.
-Dust on every handle.
-The tools outlive him – none worn by use, none taught to sing.
-Strangers pick them up, answer the notes at last, and never learn the name of the man who kept them waiting. ❖ The Worthy heard the note once.
-Young, before he understood what it would cost.
-The resonance was unmistakable.
-So was what it demanded: to disappoint everyone who had already decided what he should carry.
-His father's adze waited in the corner – the one that smelled of pine and of his hands.
-Every morning he wakes to its weight.
-Every stroke jars bones shaped for a different angle.
-He dies with calluses in the wrong places.
-Somewhere, the tool that fits his grip is teaching someone else to sing.
+In the fifth: I am devoted to the knowing itself.
+At the last: the threshold is holier than the temple.
+He dies inside the mausoleum he built, dust settling on every handle.
+The tools outlive him – not one worn by use, not one taught to sing. ❖ The Honourable heard the note once – young, before she understood what it would ask.
+The resonance was unmistakable; so was what it demanded: to disappoint everyone who had already chosen her burden for her.
+Her father's adze waited in the corner – pine-smelling, hand-worn.
+She chose the expectation – naming the resonance youth, then selfishness, then silence, until the silence became her proof.
+She lifts the adze.
+She devotes herself.
+Every morning she wakes to its weight; every stroke jars bones shaped for a different angle.
+She builds a religion around the ache – something to overcome, not answer.
+She dies gripping the wrong handle, still hearing the note she spent a lifetime trying to silence.
+Somewhere, her tool rests in a stranger's hand, teaching it the grip her bones were carved to hold.

 The Cut